JustArchiNET/ArchiSteamFarm/CONTRIBUTING.md

 Every pull request is carefully examined by our continuous integration system - it won't be accepted if it doesn't compile properly or causes any test to fail.
 We also expect that you at least barely tested the modification you're trying to add, and not blindly editing the file without even checking if it compiles.
 Consider the fact that you're not coding it only for yourself, but for thousands of users.

-At the same time ASF is open-source project, developed mainly by me, but also **[many other contributors](https://github.com/JustArchi/ArchiSteamFarm/graphs/contributors)**.
-It's not my purpose to forbid you from improving it, especially if you have a decent idea how to do so, therefore don't be afraid of making a suggestion first, then implementing it yourself, after your suggestion is accepted (valid).
+At the same time ASF is open-source project, developed mainly by me, but also by **[many other contributors](https://github.com/JustArchi/ArchiSteamFarm/graphs/contributors)**.
+It's not my purpose to forbid you from improving it, or make you problems - especially if you have a decent idea how to improve ASF, therefore don't be afraid of making a suggestion first, then implementing it, after your suggestion is accepted (valid).
+Even if it's not a perfect solution, as long as it works it can be merged and improved in the future, and improving existing code is much easier than writing it from scratch :+1:.

 ---